alverena/documentation/user_guide/data_management_basics/data_management_view.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If the user is allowed to do this (i.e., the :ref:`Data Audit capabilty <admin-capabilities-data-audit>` has been enabled for at least one of the user's :ref:`roles <user-guide-user-management-permissions-basic>`, , there will be a link to the history of operations performed with the record in the top right corner of the View page.
+If the user is allowed to do this (i.e., the :ref:`Data Audit capabilty <admin-capabilities-data-audit>` has been enabled for at least one of the user's :ref:`roles <user-guide-user-management-permissions>`, , there will be a link to the history of operations performed with the record in the top right corner of the View page.

 |